0xKa/FlowCare/README.md

 ![Database Schema Diagram](docs/imgs/FlowCareDb-ERD-postgres.png)

 > [!NOTE]
-> I choose varchar IDs for entities to follow the provided seed data structure, but in a production system it would be recommended to use GUIDs or auto-increment integers primary keys for better performance and indexing.
+> I chose varchar IDs for entities to follow the provided seed data structure, but in a production system it would be recommended to use GUIDs or auto-increment integers primary keys for better performance and indexing.

 ## Docs